Available with Location Referencing license.

 The newly created attribute set appears on the Attribute Set dialog box with all of the line event layers in the feature service listed.

-- Drag a layer or layer column to the list on the right to define it as part of an attribute set.
+- Drag any layer of the layer column to the list on the right to define it as part of an attribute set.

 Alternatively, right-click an event layer on the left and choose Add Selected to add it to the attribute set.